Equilibrium Selection for Multi-agent Reinforcement Learning: A Unified Framework: Problem Settings and Preliminaries

 Given the definition of resistance, we are ready to define the stochastic potential.
-We first define the spanning tree rooted at vertex $(a,\xi)$ as follows.
+We first define the \emph{spanning tree} rooted at vertex $(a,\xi)$ as follows.
 A spanning tree, rooted at vertex $(a,\xi)$ (or a $(a,\xi)$-tree) is a set of $|\cA||\cE|-1$ directed edges such that from every vertex different from $(a,\xi)$, there is a unique directed path in the tree to $(a,\xi)$.
 We denote the set of $(a,\xi)$-trees as $\cT(a,\xi)$. \begin{defi}[Stochastic potential] The stochastic potential $\gamma(a,\xi)$ of an action $a$ and a hidden variable $\xi$ is defined as:

 We also use the notation $\gamma(a,\xi;\brac{r_i})$ to specify that the stochastic potential is with respect to the game $\brac{r_i}$. \end{defi} The following theorem points out that the SSEs minimize the stochastic potential \begin{theorem}[\citep{foster1990stochastic,young_evolution_1993}] An action $a^\star\in\cA$ is the SSE of a normal-form game $\brac{r_i}$ and learning rule $\Peps$ if and only if there exists a hidden variable $\xi^\star\in\cE$ such that $a^\star, \xi^\star$ minimizes the stochastic potential, i.e., $\gamma(a^\star, \xi^\star) = \min_{a,\xi} \gamma(a,\xi)$.
 Further, for any pair of $(a,\xi), (a',\xi')$,there exists a constant $C>0$ such that \end{theorem} Theorem \ref{theorem:young-evolution} is very useful for capturing the SSE of different learning rules.
-For example, for potential games (defined below), classical results show that the stochastic potential $\gamma$ is closely related to the potential function $\phi$. \begin{defi}[Potential game] A normal-form game $\brac{r_i}$ is called a potential game if there exists a potential function $\phi:\cA\to\bR$ such that the following equation holds for any agent $i$.
+For example, for potential games (defined below), classical results show that the stochastic potential $\gamma$ is closely related to the potential function $\phi$. \begin{defi}[Potential game] A normal-form game $\brac{r_i}$ is called a potential game if there exists a potential function $\phi:\cA\to\bR$ such that the following equation holds for any agent $i$. \end{defi} Thus we can obtain the following corollary. \begin{coro}[\citep{blume_statistical_1993,marden_revisiting_2012}] For potential games, under log-linear learning (Example \ref{example:log-linear}), the SSEs are the potential maximizing actions $a^\star$ such that $a^\star \in \argmax_a \phi(a)$.
+Further, the stationary distribution $\pieps$ satisfies \end{coro} Further, for the learning rule in Example \ref{example:pareto-optimal}, we can show that the SSE is pareto-optimal. \begin{coro}[\cite{marden_achieving_2012}] For general-sum normal-form games, under certain interdependence assumption (cf. \cite{marden_achieving_2012}), the SSEs of the learning rule in Example \ref{example:pareto-optimal} are Pareto-optimal (which are not necessarily NEs), i.e., $a^\star$ is a SSE if and only if